Data-driven multiscale modeling for correcting dynamical systems: Results

-For each of the prediction tasks described in Section~\ref{sec:experiments}, we train three neural networks.
-Once trained, we evaluate their performance on a held-out evaluation set measuring performance with three metrics: a mean squared error (MSE), a relative $\ell_2$ loss, and a relative $\ell_2$ of the spectra of the predictions.
+For both the downscale and buildup prediction tasks, we train three neural networks.
+Once trained, we evaluate their performance on a held out evaluation set measuring performance with three metrics: a mean squared error (MSE), a relative $\ell_2$ loss, and a relative $\ell_2$ of the spectra of the predictions.

 The MSE is a standard mean squared error evaluated over each sample and averaged.
-The other two metrics are derived from previous work evaluating neural network parameterizations \cite{pavel23} (where they were called $\mathcal{L}_{\text{rmse}}$ and $\mathcal{L}_{\text{S}}$).
-These were originally designed to measure performance for stochastic subgrid forcings.
+The other two metrics are derived from previous work evaluating neural network parameterizations~\cite{perezhogin23} (where they were called $\mathcal{L}_{\text{rmse}}$ and $\mathcal{L}_{\text{S}}$).
+The metrics in this previous work were originally designed to measure performance for stochastic subgrid forcings.
 Here we use the two metrics from that work which do not collapse to trivial results for deterministic models.
 These are defined as:

 where $S$ is the true target forcing, $\tilde{S}$ is a neural network prediction being evaluated, and $\spec$ is the isotropic power spectrum.
-See \texttt{calc\_ispec} in PyQG for calculation details \cite{pyqg}.
+See \texttt{calc\_ispec} in PyQG for calculation details~\cite{pyqg}.
 Each of these three metrics is averaged across the same batch of 1024 samples selected at random from the set of held out trajectories in the evaluation set.

 Table~\ref{tab:higherres} shows the results for the downscale experiments, comparing against ``across'' prediction which accesses only coarse-scale information.
 In these results we observe an advantage to performing the predictions with access to higher-resolution data (the ``downscale'' columns), suggesting potential advantages and a decrease in uncertainty in such predictions.